10 Tips for Visiting Duomo di Milano

 The Duomo Museum Is Not Near the Duomo Cathedral

 Your visit to the Duomo di Milano is incomplete without exploring the Duomo Museum.
 However, you should note that the Duomo Museum is not inside the cathedral.
-The Museum is located in the Piazza del Duomo 12, inside the Royal Palace.
-The Museum is 200 meters away from the cathedral.
+It is located in Piazza del Duomo 12, inside the Royal Palace, 200 meters away from the cathedral.
 You can also visit the San Gottardo Church along with the Duomo Museum.

 Know Everything About The Duomo di Milano Dress Code

-You cannot skip the dress code when noting the tips for visiting Duomo di Milano.
-Duomo di Milano is primarily a religious site rather than a tourist attraction.
-Hence, it is essential to dress modestly.
+When considering the tips for visiting Duomo di Milano, you must consider the dress code.
+Duomo di Milano is primarily a religious site rather than a tourist attraction, so it is essential to dress modestly.
 Make sure your shoulders and knees are covered.

 To know more about the dress code, read our article on what to wear to Duomo di Milano.